 It also ended up being the second in a series of two, as a sudden unseasonal influx of commissioned work coincided with a very unseasonal turn in world news at the end of a fairly rotten year, though you can read more about that here.
 Anyway, the upshot of this was that the more or less finished pieces on Chorlton And The Wheelies and The Ghosts Of Motley Hall, were quietly shelved.
-Instead of publishing them the following December, I took the decision to hold them back for what became Can’t Help Thinking About Me, in which you can find both of them and a massively extended version of this Magpie piece.
-It’s available in paperback here or from the Kindle Store here, and is the ideal any time of year gift for that Children’s ITV obsessive in your life.
+Instead of publishing them the following December, I took the decision to hold them back for what eventually became Can’t Help Thinking About Me, in which you can find both of them along with a massively extended version of this Magpie piece.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here, and is the ideal any time of year gift for that Children’s ITV obsessive in your life.

 Looking back at this now, I’m both impressed that Magpie deliberately strove to present a modern inclusive take on Christmas rather than the rarefied and unconvincing Victoriana that was usually rampant elsewhere, and slightly less impressed that I fixated so heavily on Jenny’s admittedly mesmerising trousers.
 Oh well.
 It was Christmas.